 When you are looking at these fascinating charts, here were the cooking methods:

 Bottom Line: Based on the broccoli study, the microwave option preserved more nutrients than it lost.
 So, it would seem that your microwave is more help than you might have thought – with radiation that poses no risk to your health.

 The Big Picture: Microwaves

-Microwaves are a really safe way to cook food, and they are not the type of radiation that you should be concerned about – they are also great for making this recipe for crispy kale chips!
+Microwaves are a really safe way to cook food, and they are not the type of radiation that you should be concerned about.
 Best of all, cooking in your microwave may raise nutrients.